-Year 2 (2023-24) QUALITATIVEThe college will administer the racial climate survey during the 2023-2024 academic year.The college will implement data collection on reasons students drop courses.QUANTITATIVE Based on formulaThe disproportionate impact gap for Black/African American students will close by an additional 50%The disproportionate impact gap for Hispanic/Latinx students will close by an Year 3 (2024-25) QUALITATIVE The college will analyze the results of the racial climate survey and distribute the results widely to the campus and to community partners, with specific discussion taking place in committees/councils working directly on student equity.
+Year 2 (2023-24) The college will administer the racial climate survey during the 2023-2024 academic year.
+The college will implement data collection on reasons students drop courses.
+QUANTITATIVE Based on formula The disproportionate impact gap for Black/African American students will close by an additional 50% The disproportionate impact gap for Hispanic/Latinx students will close by an additional 10% The disproportionate impact gap for First-Generation students will close by an additional 10% The disproportionate impact gap for First-Generation students will close by an additional 10% Year 3 (2024-25) The college will analyze the results of the racial climate survey and distribute the results widely to the campus and to community partners, with specific discussion taking place in committees/councils working directly on student equity.
 The college will analyze the results of non-completion data and distribute the results widely to the campus and to community partners, with specific discussion taking place in committees/councils working directly on student equity.
 QUANTITATIVE Based on formula, The disproportionate impact gap for Black/African American , Hispanic/Latinx students will close by an additional 25% The disproportionate impact gap for First-Generation students will close by an additional 50%